- What are my rights?

 The Environmental Information Regulations 2004 have created similar rights of access to information about the environment.
 The definition of 'environmental information' is broad, and includes information about the elements of the environment (such as land, water, biological organisms, etc); factors which affect the environment, such as emissions or discharges; policies, plans, activities and other measures which affect any of these elements and factors; economic analyses of measures and activities; and human health and safety, food contamination, living conditions, built structures or cultural sites, to the extent that they are affected by environmental factors or elements.

-SOAS is a public authority which is covered by Freedom of Information Act and the Environmental Information Regulations.
+SOAS is a public authority which is covered by the Freedom of Information Act and the Environmental Information Regulations.
 This means that SOAS has to respond to requests for information in accordance with the Act and the Regulations.
 Requests can be submitted by anyone within or outside the UK.
 The Freedom of Information Act also requires SOAS to produce and maintain a publication scheme describing the information which SOAS routinely makes available (see What is the publication scheme?).

 The Freedom of Information Act and the Environmental Information Regulations contain a number of exemptions (known as 'exceptions' in the Regulations), which specify the circumstances in which public authorities are not obliged to provide access to information.
 Many of the exemptions are not relevant to higher education institutions.
 The types of information held by SOAS which are most likely to be subject to exemptions are set out below: